natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Kongo.md

 == Usage in battles ==
 <!-- ''Describe the technique of using this ship, the characteristics of her use in a team and tips on strategy.
 Abstain from writing an entire guide – don't try to provide a single point of view, but give the reader food for thought.
 Talk about the most dangerous opponents for this vehicle and provide recommendations on fighting them.
 If necessary, note the specifics of playing with this vehicle in various modes (AB, RB, SB).'' -->

 Aside from perhaps the Scharnhorst, there is no better ship when it comes to aggressive capital ship gameplay.
 While the {{PAGENAME}} has the ability to snipe passively, the Hyuga simply is more specialized in that role over the Kongo.
 It is best to lean into the {{PAGENAME}}'s advantages, and play like the battlecruiser that she was originally designed as.
 Her speed allows her to keep pace with friendly cruisers, while her exceptional gun arcs on the rear turrets (±150°) allow her to make the most of her somewhat lacklustre armour, as well as maintaining the ability to deliver full broadsides while sailing into combat.
 In addition, her AA is an extremely useful asset, as it allows her to be self-sufficient in combat, instead of relying on teammates for AA support.

 Overall, the Kongo is the most efficient ship in the game when it comes to delivering devastating firepower to the enemy.
 Don't sit passively - put your ship on the line and don't be too afraid to engage in brawls, despite her light protection.
-Her armour is not good enough to let her speed and firepower do the rest due to lack of armor.
+While she isn't exactly a very well protected capital ship, her armour is good enough to let her speed and firepower do the rest.

 '''Specific enemies worth noting'''

 * [[:Category:Heavy cruisers|Heavy cruisers]] - Most cruisers are completely incapable of doing significant damage to you, but if left to their own devices they will eventually chip away at you.
 Learn their ammunition locations, and dispose of them quickly with SAP.
 Also, keep in mind which enemy cruisers are armed with torpedoes, and keep them at arms length.
-* Light cruisers - Most cruisers can kill you with HE shells by shooting your center and foredeck due to no armor.
-* Destroyers - Some of the destroyers like Moffet can easily kill you due to no armor.
-Remember without armor, any type of HE shell can punch though your center and foredeck so better hide behind your teammates.
 * [[Scharnhorst]] - The Scharnhorst is the Kongo's biggest rival, boasting heavier armour and a lower profile hull, while having weaker but more rapid firing armament.
 Approach them with caution, aiming to disable turrets, and preferably have backup from your team.
 Never brawl them, as the Scharnhorst's torpedoes will be decisive.
 * [[USS Arizona]] - The USS Arizona is extremely durable, and their broadside of twelve 356 mm guns is very imposing.
 However, her Achilles' heel is her reload.
 Knocking out turrets and dodging incoming fire from an Arizona will cripple their damage output, while you can bombard them until they eventually explode.
 * [[IJN Hyuga]] - Essentially having your guns, but four more of them, the Hyuga has the deadliest broadside in the game.
 Chip away from them at long range, and make sure you do not get hit in return.
 If the Hyuga is playing passively, use your speed to flank and attack from an unexpected direction.
 * [[Kronshtadt]] - This Soviet battlecruiser is another key rival, possessing a total of nine highly lethal 305 mm cannons in three triple turrets.
 This ship has a very effective armour layout that can significantly reduce damage when angled, especially at longer ranges, whilst the anti-frag armour and lack of deck clutter renders the vessel quite resistant to fragmentation damage from explosions.
 It's best to face these ships by focusing on the frontal turrets and taking them out before they can cripple or destroy you first.
 Ignoring fire coming from this ship is a great way to get blown up.

 === Pros and cons===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->